 That doesn't mean we shouldn't attempt the feat or at least take advantage of as much as we can.
 (Corporate) America is calling us.
 Will we let her down?

-To do this requires intelligence, planning and moving with a sense of purpose.
-In forming my personal plan, I've taken a few important factors into account.
-First, I only talk about the freebies.
-Second, I consider timing; what can be redeemed on any other day, when these places open and what can be picked up reasonably fast.
-I also want to know which offerings are the most filling so I can avoid getting stuffed too soon.
+In forming this plan, we've taken a few important factors into account.
+First, we target only the freebies.
+Then we consider timing: what can be redeemed on any other day, when these places open and what can be picked up reasonably fast.
+We also want to know which offerings are the most filling so we can avoid getting stuffed too soon.

-Finally, I will talk about a few alternate plays for those who are unwilling to drive all over town but still want to get some good stuff.
+Finally, there are a few alternate plays for those who are unwilling to drive all over town but still want to get some good stuff.

 Breakfast(s) of Champions

-If your breakfasts were a little too filling, you can take a break by picking up some of the other freebies that aren't food but are really useful.
-At Great Clips, you can stop in for a free haircut or you can just stop by and pick up card for a free haircut valid for any day in November.
-Just Tires is offering free car care checks and Delta Sonic is offering both an oil change and its Super Kiss car wash for free.
+IHOP opens at 0700 to offer vets its Red, White & Blueberry pancakes, which are delicious but very filling.
+If you make the mistake of filling up on carbs, you can take a break by picking up some of the other freebies that aren't food but are really useful.
+At Great Clips, you can stop in for a free haircut or you can just stop by and pick up a card for a free haircut, valid for any day in November.
+Just Tires is offering free car-care checks, and Delta Sonic is offering a $25 discount on oil change services.

-There are a lot of good offerings from places like Buffalo Wild Wings, Red Robin, California Pizza Kitchen, and Hooters, but be warned, these places offer burgers, fries, breaded wings and other carb-filled delights that are likely to fill you up fast and keep your motivation for completing this mission low.
-If you're only in it for the ambiance, these are all great places to watch the Seahawks and 49ers on Monday Night Football (where they are saluting service members during the game).
+There are a lot of good offerings from places like Buffalo Wild Wings, Red Robin, California Pizza Kitchen and Hooters.
+But be warned: These places offer burgers, fries, breaded wings and other carb-filled delights that are likely to fill you up fast and keep your motivation for completing this mission low.
+No one would blame you if you stopped here.
+You've done a lot today.

-The day isn't necessarily over just because you're finally full (and if you're not you didn't do this right).
-Grocery stores like Food Lion, Publix and TOPS are all offering discounts for veterans on Nov.
+The day isn't necessarily over just because you're finally full (and if you're not, you didn't do this right).
+Grocery stores such as Kroger, Publix and TOPS are all offering discounts for veterans on Nov.
 11. Since you definitely won't be hungry, it's the ideal time to go shopping.
-And don't forget to take advantage of Amazon.com's steep discount on its Prime service for veterans.

 Want to Learn More About Military Life?